top of page

 Flatwork

-Prerequisite: Ability to do basic commands – Sit, Down, Stay, Recall, and successful completion of a Basic Obedience class is recommended.
+Prerequisites: Ability to do basic commands – Sit, Down, Stay, Recall, and successful completion of a Basic Obedience class is recommended.

 This class involves the foundational handling and training skills of directing your dog on flat ground without obstacles.
 It focuses on the communication and movement that occurs between obstacles, which is where most guiding and positioning take place during an agility course.
 Our class drills are structured to facilitate learning basic flatwork skills to the connect the handler and dog, which can create a cohesive team for navigating the agility course.
+Class objectives include: Moving Through and Around an Upright/Wing; Side Work; Basic Crosses; Driving Forward; Lateral Push; Canine Body Awareness; and Basic Flatwork Maneuver Integration.

 Jumpers 1, 2 and 3

-Jumpers course classes will be offered in succession, with Jumpers 1 being the beginning course, followed by Jumpers 2 and 3.
-In our jumper courses, we will continue to work on the connection you built with your dog in flatwork, while building additional skills such as distance work, independent thinking, and jump confidence.
-The goals in these classes are for the handlers to feel more comfortable with difference crosses, the dogs to become more secure with obstacle commitment and directional cues, and for the teams to be able to work together to begin to work through a course.
+connection you built with your dog in flatwork, while building additional skills such as distance work, independent thinking, and jump confidence.
+The goals in these classes are for the handlers to feel more comfortable with difference crosses, the dogs to become more secure with obstacle commitment and directional cues, and for the teams to be able to work together through a course.
 We will work through the foundational exercises that will build on one another to help create a confident dog/handler team.
 In these classes, depending on the exercise being practiced, teams will take turns running designated sequences and receiving feedback from the instructor.

 Contacts 1, 2 and 3

-Prerequisites: Completion of Jumpers 1
+Prerequisites: Completion of Jumpers 1 and 2.

-Contact course classes will be offered in succession, with Contacts 1 being the beginning course, followed by Contacts 2 and 3.
+Contacts classes will be offered in succession, with Contacts 1 being the beginning course, followed by Contacts 2 and 3.
 The goals in these classes are to learn how to execute safe, confident and consistent performance on the agility contact obstacles; those being the teeter, the dog walk, and the A-frame.
 We will break down the process into short sequences to allow for repetition and clarity, while keeping a large focus on teaching a safe and controlled behavior on the equipment.
 In these classes, depending on the exercise being performed, teams will take turns on the floor practicing skills and receiving feedback from the instructor.

-Prerequisites: Completion of Jumpers 1 and 2
+Prerequisites: Completion of Jumpers 1 and 2.